shrav-6/fullstack-apartment-management-system/documentation/Build_and_Deployment.md

   });
   ```

-The backend code will run in http://localhost:3001/ and will create and initialize all the database Models used in backend.
+The backend code will run in http://localhost:3001/ (this url will be running and will be mapped with the another port in docker)and will create and initialize all the database Models used in backend.

 ### **Frontend Application**